ico-masters/website/_pages/index.md

 name: Index
 title: Welcome to TLDR
 hero_image: /assets/images/hero.jpg
-headline: A small "In your face" statement.
-Keep it short!
+headline: Driving Adoption with Crypto-Ready Companies
 description: >-
   TLDR is a global advisory firm that specializes in tokenization projects and their interface with public markets.
-cta: Check our services
+cta: Work With Us
 cta_page: services
 ---